localsoftware/localcode_rhino6/Progress 2020.md

 * Implemented YAK installation + documentation
 * Fixed some of bugs

-## How to implement Runtime errors:
+## How to implement Runtime Messages:

 Usage example: